July / August 2018

 In July & August 2018, Maastricht School of Management offers you the opportunity to follow up to four intensive summer courses to become ‘certified in management.’

-The Certified in Management Summer Courses will be delivered at the Student Hotel Campus (TSH) “Marina” in the beautiful Mediterranean city of Barcelona, Spain.
+The first out of the series Certified in Management Summer Courses will be delivered at the Student Hotel Campus (TSH) in Eindhoven.
+The other three courses will take place at the Student Hotel Campus (TSH) “Marina” in the beautiful Mediterranean city of Barcelona, Spain.
 The Student Hotel serves students throughout Europe.
 They know that today’s students are eager to learn and to develop.
 Preferably while having fun exploring the world.
 The Certified in Management program of MSM caters to that appetite.

 During the summer intensive courses of two weeks each you will touch on 4 important pillars of management – Cultural diversity, Marketing, Entrepreneurship & Innovation and Economics.
 You can choose how many of the 4 courses (3 ECTS each) you want to follow.